 System Restore is a feature that allows users to restore their system to a previous state.
 It offers a way to undo all the changes in the system files, registry keys, installed programs, etc, to a previous state, without affecting personal files such as documents, photos or e-mails.
-It was first implemented in Windows Me and since then it was included in both Windows XP and Windows Vista.

-By default, Windows Vista creates the so called "restore points" every day.
+By default, Windows creates the so called “restore points” every day.
 The restore points are created automatically, before any significant system event such as the installation of a program, device or system update.
 Also, restore points can be created manually by the user.

 When something goes terribly wrong with your system you can restore it to a previous state and you will be able to use it again.
 In this tutorial we will show you how to do that using System Restore.